agorum/albert-ai-website-chat/README.md

-# ALBERT \| AI Chat Widget
+﻿# ALBERT \| AI Chat Widget

 A configurable chat widget that can be embedded into any website with a single script tag.
-This chat component is designed to work hand in hand with ALBERT \| AI so you can bring an AI-driven service to your own site—ranging from classic conversations to sophisticated agentic workflows that leverage tool calls and MCP integrations for sales, customer support, order tracking, and more.
+This chat component is designed to work hand in hand with ALBERT \| AI so you can bring an AI-driven service to your own siteâ€”ranging from classic conversations to sophisticated agentic workflows that leverage tool calls and MCP integrations for sales, customer support, order tracking, and more.
 Further information about the ALBERT \| AI ecosystem is available at https://www.agorum.com/albert-ki-universum.

 The project is written in TypeScript, renders inside a Shadow DOM, and currently ships with mock responses so it can run without a backend.
 A REST integration can be added later.